zem232/NYCTaxiTrends/README.md

 # NYCTaxiTrends
-Performing spatial joins with PySpark on NYC Taxi data to determine what to determine the top 3 origin neighborhoods for each borough.
+Performing spatial joins with PySpark on NYC Taxi data to determine the top 3 origin neighborhoods for each borough.

 ## Data